Bearing in mind that "Lo Ish Keil

 Ramban #1 (citing the Ibn Ezra): Hashem allowed him to go because he insisted.
 2

 Da'as Zekenim: 'Do not say that I am causing you to lose your remuneration!
 What remuneration does he deserve, if he knows that he cannot do what he was hired for (to curse)?!
 Others say that Hashem permitted him to go to be an advisor (refer to 22:20:1:3), but Rashi did not say so!
 (PF)

 Riva: As the Gemara states in Makos, 10b - 'be'Derech she'Adam Rotzeh Leilech, Molichin Oso.'
 See the Ramban's objection to this explanation.
 Refer also to 22:35:1:1.

 Ramban: He did nothing wrong in asking Hashem a second time whether he should go or not.
-2 And Hashem now permitted him to go, provided they called him to come in an advisory capacity and not to curse Yisrael

-Having stated unequivocally that Bil'am would only be permitted to say what Hashem told him to say, why did he opt to go with the men?
+Since Hashem clearly told Bil'am that he may say only what Hashem will tell him to say, why did he opt to go with the men?